vuex-orm/vuex-orm/docs/guide/model/defining-models.md

 ### Auto Increment Type

 `this.increment()` method will generate field type which will be auto incremented.
 Autoincrement field must be a number and should not have arguments.
-The value of this field gets incremented when you create a new record.

 ```js
 class User extends Model {